Houses in Multiple Occupation (HMO)

 - step-parents and step-children

-A property is a licensable HMO if (in addition to the above HMO criteria) at least five people live there, forming more than one household, and the HMO is three or more storeys high.
+A property is a licensable HMO if (in addition to the above HMO criteria):

-- HMOs which have five or more occupiers, regardless of number of storeys
+- It has five or more occupiers comprising two or more separate households, regardless of number of storeys,

 Operating a licensable HMO without a licence is an offence which can be dealt with by a financial penalty or a conviction in court.